printto/Digi_Idle/README.md

 ### YouTube concept video
 [![Concept Video](https://img.youtube.com/vi/cUI3_9q2O8w/0.jpg)](https://www.youtube.com/watch?v=cUI3_9q2O8w)

+### V1.2 Changes
+- Working inventory and items system.
+- The pet now gets hungry from time to time

 ### V1.1 Changes
 - All 4 buttons at the bottom of the screen now working and lead to a new activity.